Mixed subdivisions suitable for the Canny-Emiris formula

-\textbf{Acknowledgements:} The project has received funding from EU’s H2020 research \& innovation programme under the Marie Skłodowska-Curie grant agreement No 860843 (\href{http://grapes-network.eu/}{GRAPES}).
-We thank Elias Tsigaridas and Christos Konaxis for their support and Carlos D'Andrea for the time spent answering our questions.
-We thank the anonymous reviewers for relevant comments.
+\textbf{Acknowledgements.} Both authors have received partial support from EU’s H2020 research \& innovation programme under the Marie Skłodowska-Curie grant agreement No 860843 (\href{http://grapes-network.eu/}{GRAPES}).
+We thank Elias Tsigaridas and Christos Konaxis for their support, and Carlos D'Andrea for the time spent answering our questions.
+We thank the anonymous reviewers of the first version of this article published in the proceedings of ISSAC 2022 for relevant comments.